TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 "Challenge Two" will be posted once "Challenge One" has been completed the first time.

-Special prize to the first student who has completed
+Special prize to the first student who has completed it.

 ## Challenge One